thhamon/SynoTerm/README.md

 ## 5. License

-This work (the annotations) is licensed under the Creative Commons Zero v1.0 Universal.
+This work is licensed under the Creative Commons Zero v1.0 Universal.

 ## 6. References